-3.2 CLEAN WATER ACT (404) ALTERNATIVES ANALYSIS
+3.6 CLEAN WATER ACT (404) ALTERNATIVES ANALYSIS

 In evaluating its projects under Section 404 of the CWA, USACE must clearly demonstrate that there are no practicable, less-damaging alternatives than the Proposed Action.
 The USACE is responsible for making the formal determination of compliance with the 404 (b)(1) Guidelines.
 This alternatives analysis, and other available data, will provide input to inform that determination.
-Proposed alternatives for the Strategic Placement Project include placement of approximately 100,000 CY of material at either Eden Landing marsh or Emeryville Crescent marsh.
+Proposed alternatives for the Strategic Placement Project include placement of approximately 100,000 CY of material at either Eden Landing Whale's Tail marsh or Emeryville Crescent marsh.
+A Section 404(b)(1) analysis was conducted on the recommended plan (Appendix A(3)).
+The analysis concluded that the placement of approximately 100,000 CY would not result in impacts to waters of the U.S. or wetlands.
+Coordination with the San Francisco Bay Regional Water Quality Control Board (RWQCB or Water Board) was conducted and the RWQCB indicated its support for the project and provided a Section 401 water quality certification prior to initiation of the work.
+The dredging contractor would be required to implement the measures listed in the BMPs and to avoid and minimize adverse effects on water quality.
+The project is in full compliance with the CWA given a Section 401 water quality certification was obtained on 1 Feb 2023 prior to implementation.